monishaj03/shadowfox3/README.md

-This online bank management system, built using Core Java, performs five basic operations: creating accounts, checking balances, depositing funds, withdrawing money, and transferring funds between accounts.
+This bank management system, built using CJava, performs basic operations: checking balances, withdrawing money in accounts.
 It provides a simple interface for managing banking tasks efficiently.